ZaneDubya/MedievaLandsPublic/README.md

 # Welcome to CommunityKit
 My name is Zane, and I'm working on a modern engine for games in the style of [The Shadow of Yserbius](https://en.wikipedia.org/wiki/The_Shadow_of_Yserbius).
 Thanks for checking it out!

 Released in 1993, Yserbius was one of the first online RPGs.
 Up to 60 people at a time could meet up, create adventuring parties, and delve deep into monster-filled dunegons.
-Then, after you were done adventuring, you could venture off with your friends to play other games on the Imagination Network, which modestly billed itself as "the friendlest place in cyberspace".
+Then, after you were done adventuring, you could venture off with your friends to play other games on the Imagination Network, which modestly described itself as "the friendlest place in cyberspace".

 I have very fond memories of Yserbius and the Imagination Network.
-CommunityKit is my attempt to recreate that kind of experience.
-As a proof of concept, I'm going to first focus on creating a modern reimplementation of Yserbius.
+CommunityKit is my attempt to recreate that kind of experience: the ability to create a persona, to play fun games with other people, and to be a part of a community that is welcoming, helpful, and supportive.

+The proof-of-concept goal of CommunityKit is to a modern reimplementation of The Shadow of Yserbius.
 After the dungeon crawl is complete, my stretch goals are to add community features such as in-game mail, and add other common games such as board/card games.

 This is the public repository for documentation and issue tracking for CommunityKit.
 * Check out [issue tracking here](https://github.com/ZaneDubya/CommunityKitPublic/issues).